 - Glen Gabbard, author of Psychiatry and the Cinema

-For over two decades psychiatry residents and attendings at the Massachusetts Mental Health Center and now the Harvard Longwood program have taken time out of clinical endeavor to enjoy and wrestle with the psychologically-charged aspects of film.
-The proud tradition has included exploration of a wide array of dramatic genre.
+For over two decades psychiatry residents and faculty at BIDMC and the Massachusetts Mental Health Center have taken time out of clinical endeavors to enjoy and wrestle with the psychologically-charged aspects of film.
+The proud tradition has included exploration of a wide array of genres.

 Recent movies and discussants have included:

-"The Funny Bones", "...and Justice For All", "Mother", "Frailty", and "We Need to Talk about Kevin" with MMHC's Dr. Tom Gutheil
+"The Funny Bones" and "We Need to Talk about Kevin" with Dr. Tom Gutheil

-"It's Kind of a Funny Story" with Associate Program Director Dr. Christine Wittmann
+"It's Kind of a Funny Story" with Dr. Christine Wittmann

-"One Flew Over the Cuckoo's Nest" with MMHC's Dr. Shunda McGahee
+"One Flew Over the Cuckoo's Nest" with Dr. Shunda McGahee

-"Three Billboards Outside Ebbing Mississippi" with BIDMC's Dr. Lisa Carbone
+"Three Billboards Outside Ebbing Mississippi" with Dr. Lisa Carbone

 The discussants reflect the proud diversity of interest and treatment philosophy within the residency.
-Most of psych cinema is done at an attendings home with food, drink and laughter.
-Special sessions have ventured beyond our homes and into a church to listen for the pathology of composers set to organ music, the Museum of Fine Arts to look at the life of VanGogh, and into the Coolidge Corner Theatre for current showings of films.
+Most of psych cinema is done at an attendings home with food, drink and laughter, and we have recently been continuing the tradition using virtual platforms for viewing and discussing films.